ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Evaluation

-Figure~\ref{fig:tsg_algo} compares various retrieval algorithms as discussed in Section~\ref{sec:algo}.
-The label ``FT'' indicates the use of document filtering, ``RF'' represents query rephrasing, and ``HB'' denotes hybrid semantic search.
+Figure~\ref{fig:tsg_algo} compares various retrieval algorithms as discussed using SQL copilot's knowledge base with >32,000 documents.
+The label ``FT'' indicates the use of document filtering, ``RF'' represents introducing search text as a new argument, and ``HB'' denotes hybrid semantic search using multiple fields.
 We tested 65 questions where the developer team has access to, with 28 sourced from real user data rated above four stars and the remaining 37 generated by LLM based on frequently retrieved document chunks.
 The results show that hybrid search (``HB-*'') significantly improves recall compared to other methods.
 Document filtering effectively reduces context length without compromising recall.
-Although query rephrasing does not notably enhance retrieval accuracy for these specific examples, it proves extremely useful for questions related to Incident Management tickets or those that are poorly formatted by users.
-For incident-related questions, where the raw query is combined with the incident ticket summary, search results are often suboptimal.
-However, rephrasing---similar to the HyDE process---enables the generation of optimized search text based on the ticket summary, improving document retrieval.
-Since generating ticket summaries involves an LLM call, the rephrasing process can be parallelized, avoiding additional latency on the critical path.

-Figure~\ref{fig:tsg_eval} illustrates the comparison of context length and average recall across three most recent embedding models from Azure OpenAI~\cite{embedding}: ``text-embedding-3-large,'' ``text-embedding-3-small,'' and ``text-embedding-ada-002'', applied to the real user queries.
+We also evaluated retrieval accuracy based on different embeddings.
+Figure~\ref{fig:tsg_eval} illustrates the comparison of context length and average recall across three most recent models from OpenAI~\cite{embedding}: ``text-embedding-3-large'', ``text-embedding-3-small'', and ``text-embedding-ada-002''.
 The x-axis represents the configuration settings for the maximum number of documents retrieved.
-The results show that the ``text-embedding-3-large'' model, with similar context lengths, yields more accurate retrieval outcomes.
+The results show that the ``text-embedding-3-large'' model, with similar context lengths, yields more accurate outcomes.
+We also benchmarked \sysname against NUDGE~\cite{zeighami2024nudge}, a state-of-the-art adaptive retrieval algorithm, achieving 18\% improvement in recall~\cite{williampaper}.

-We conclude that even within the current framework, configuration tuning, including the choice of search algorithm (e.g., hybrid vs. vector search), selection of search fields (e.g., title or content), and embedding models, significantly impacts retrieval performance.